radarlabs/documentation/docs/tutorials/logging-and-analyzing-where-conversions-occur.md

 ---
 sidebar_position: 8
-title: Analyzing where key customer interactions occur
+title: Logging and analyzing where conversions occur
 ---

 import Tabs from "@theme/Tabs";